PapiLer/Reforestation/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## Why didn’t the orange win the race?
+It ran out of juice.